Kashmir continues to reel under sub-zero temperatures | Science-Environment

 - India

-The meteorological office said the weather would remain generally cloudy but mainly dry till December 16.
+The meteorological office said the weather would remain generally cloudy but mainly dry till December 11.
 It also predicted a dip in the night temperature by a few degrees.
+From December 12 to 15, there is a possibility of light rain or snowfall at isolated places in the higher reaches of Jammu and Kashmir, the MeT office said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)